erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 ### Publishing blog.

-Once I add/update blog content in Notion, I use the below script for publishing.
-You can copy this to script `publish.sh` and run it using `./publish.sh <YOUR COMMIT MESSAGE>`
+Once I add/update blog content in Notion, I use notablog `generate` command to create static html files.
+Then, copy contents of `public` dir to `docs` dir and push it to git.
+I created below `publish.sh` script which you can copy and run as  `./publish.sh <YOUR COMMIT MESSAGE>`.

 <iframe id="preview-iframe" src="https://doculet.net/doc/07ef4fa571e1ae87de1d4d98af529144"
  align="middle"